zinzied/auto-py-to-exe/README.md

 Instead of inserting the same data into the UI over and over again, you can export the current state by going to the "Configuration" section within the settings tab and exporting the config to a JSON file.
 This can then be imported into the UI again to re-populate all fields.

 This JSON config export action does not save the output directory automatically as moving hosts could mean different directory structures.
 If you want to have the output directory in the JSON config, add the directory under `nonPyinstallerOptions.outputDirectory` in the JSON file (will need to create a new key).

+**Pro Features Configuration**: Pro features settings (build caching, obfuscation, hidden imports detection, antivirus whitelist) are automatically included in exported configurations and will be restored when importing.

+## Troubleshooting

+### Pro Features Issues

+If you encounter issues with pro features:

+1. **Check installation**: Run `python install_pro_features.py` to verify dependencies
+2. **Verify status**: Check the Pro Status section in the interface
+3. **Review logs**: Check the console output for error messages
+4. **Disable problematic features**: Turn off specific features if they cause issues

+### Common Pro Features Problems

+- **Obfuscation fails**: Ensure PyArmor is properly installed and your script is compatible
+- **Build caching not working**: Check write permissions in the cache directory
+- **Hidden imports not detected**: Manually add missing imports in the Additional Files section
+- **Antivirus still flagging**: Submit the generated whitelist information to antivirus vendors

+### Performance Optimization

+- **Enable build caching** for faster consecutive builds
+- **Use hidden imports detection** to avoid manual dependency hunting
+- **Consider code obfuscation** only for production builds (adds build time)
+- **Generate antivirus whitelist** for distribution to end users

 ## Examples